One day in Auckland?

 - Visit Kingsland.
 Jump on a local train from downtown Britomart for a short ride to this hip inner city suburb for cafes, galleries and a slice of local life.
 Plus Eden Park the home of New Zealand Rugby.
 It's just a five minute walk from the Kingsland train station.
 You can then walk back to Queen St in half an hour taking in the cool vibe of Karangahape Rd.

 - Take a road trip.
 Hire a car and head an hour north across the harbour bridge to Matakana (for lunch) and Omaha for one of the best beaches in the North Island.
 Or check out Piha, a West Coast surf beach and the KiteKite Falls - just 45 minutes away.

 - Get your glow on.
 Jump on a day-long bus tour south to the spectacular Waitomo Caves - home of glow worms and underwater caves.
 Most tours also include a visit to Middle Earth - Hobbiton (The Lord of the Rings).

 - Best of Maori.
-Book a cultural experience at Tamaki Hikoi, with the local Maori Ngati Whatua tribe - just 10 minutes from downtown Auckland.
+Book a cultural experience at Tamaki Hikoi, with the local Maori Ngati Whatua tribe or the Auckland Museum - both just 10 minutes from downtown Auckland.

 - Shop hop.
-Take an uber or the green Inner Link bus from Customs Street to the Newmarket retail strip - it’s just 15 minutes from the city centre and close to the Auckland Museum.
+Take an uber or the green Inner Link bus from Customs Street to the Newmarket retail trip 15 minutes from the city centre and close to the Auckland Museum.
 Or jump on a southern line train from downtown to the biggest shopping mall in New Zealand, Sylvia Park.
-Just 30 minutes away.
+Check out where we like to shop.